Bullying Prevention Plan

 Students, parents, school staff and volunteers may use the following methods to report incidents of bullying as appropriate:

 - Safe Schools Incident Reporting (on-line)

 - On-line Bullying Reporting Tool

-- Students: Tell an adult in the building in person
+- Tell an adult in the building (phone, in person, email etc.)

 - Parent / Teacher interviews